In this article we look at what animal products are commonly used in cosmetics and toiletries, the issues around these and how to find vegan products.

 The list of animal products used in cosmetics and toiletries is astonishingly long.

 While many, such as milk or honey, are common food ingredients, others such as shellac and musk you may never have come across.
-It’s therefore worth knowing the common animal ingredients to look out for.
+It’s therefore worth knowing common animal ingredients to look out for.
 We list some of the main ones below.

 Animal ingredients to look out for in cosmetics: